Skip to Main Content

 My admin

-The multi-faceted nature of my corporate and securities practice provides me with new problem-solving opportunities every day, and more importantly enables my clients to benefit from a broad base of experience.
+The best corporate and securities attorneys view themselves as “transaction cost engineers,” which starts with understanding the risks our clients face in the work that they do.
+I can then focus my efforts on minimizing our client’s risks in the transaction, and advising on the practical implications of risks that cannot be eliminated.
+The multi-faceted nature of my practice enables my clients to benefit from a broad base of experience, while I enjoy solving new kinds of problems every day.
 The real satisfaction I get from serving our clients, though, lies in the real-world impact of our work.
-Whether it’s an entrepreneur achieving their goals and finding a successful exit for their business, a CDFI raising money to fund clean water projects, or an investment advisor finding a partner to take the business into the next generation, I relish the job of turning vision into reality in a cost-efficient manner while zealously protecting my clients’ interests.
+Whether it’s an entrepreneur achieving their goals and finding a successful exit for their business, a CDFI raising money to fund sustainable agriculture projects, or an investment advisor finding a partner to lead their business into the next generation, I relish the job of turning vision into reality in a cost-efficient manner while zealously protecting my clients’ interests.

 • Fiduciary Duties Under DOL PTE 2020-02 and Rollover Practices,” Warner Virtual CCO Roundtable, September 1, 2021